Flora-King/Mildew_Detection_pjkt/README.md

 * I also repurposed the code provided during the Malaria Detector Walkthrough project since the projects are so similar to create content for this project.
 I followed along the
   malaria detector tutorial video series in order to create and complete the jupyter notebooks and streamlit dashboard.
 * The content on the summary page of the streamlit app was source from [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew).
+* I frequently searched through queries on stackoverflow for guidance on how to get rid of the bugs i encountered
+* I searched and reviewed code queries liste don code institute Slack

 ## Acknowledgements